Shahriar-ahmmed/miniAspire/readme.md

 ## About MiniAspire

- simple API that allows to handle user loans.
+ simple API using Laravel framework that allows to handle user loans.
 Necessary entities : users, loans, and repayments.

 creating a new client user with different attributes('name','email', 'phone','address'),